 Protecting Your Assets During Divorce

 If marriage feels complicated sometimes, divorce can be even more complicated.
-The most essential aspect of a divorce is division of marital property.
+The most essential aspect of a divorce is the division of marital property.
 What was yours before the marriage or acquired by gift or inheritance during the marriage should remain yours after the divorce.
-Generally, what has been acquired during the marriage is marital property and will be distributed or divided between the spouses as part of the divorce.
+Generally, however, what has been acquired during the marriage is marital property and will be distributed or divided between the spouses as part of the divorce.
 You may have hoped your marriage could be saved, but once divorce is in motion, it is important to be savvy about your future financial well-being.

 Prioritizing Your Assets

 Save yourself time and money by deciding early on which marital assets you care the most about – which are worth the time and expense it will take to fight to save them.
 Your art or gun collection may matter a great deal to you, especially if there is sentimental value attached.
 Your lawnmower and shovel may matter much less.
 With your priorities clearly in mind, you can save time and money during preparation for and during settlement negotiations.
 You alone know which assets matter the most to you, and I will work with you to devise the best strategies for keeping those assets by agreement or court order.